 - Ischemic events, such as stroke

-When considering how common oxygen deprivation is at birth, it is also important to note the effects this situation can have on children who experience it.
 While many children may experience only brief asphyxia and have no apparent lasting effects, those with moderate or severe oxygen deprivation injuries can have significant delays and disabilities, as well as related medical conditions.
+This may include:

 - Developmental delays and disabilities